CKs-Technology-News/PrivacyTools/README.md

 - [1984 Hosting](https://1984hosting.com) – A green, ethical web hosting that protects its user's privacy.
 - [AccuWeb Hosting](https://www.accuwebhosting.com/web-hosting/free-wordpress-hosting) – No Ads or Banners.
 - [CloudSigma](https://www.cloudsigma.com/) – CloudSigma’s cloud infrastructure and services have been certified as compliant with the highest ISO 27001 requirements for security and data privacy.
-- [cryptoho](https://cryptoho.st/) – VPS hosting service with its servers in Romania, accepts BTC,Lightning Network, XMR, LTC, DASH, ETH, USDT as payment.
+- [Cryptoho](https://cryptoho.st/) – VPS hosting service with its servers in Romania, accepts BTC,Lightning Network, XMR, LTC, DASH, ETH, USDT as payment.
 - [Exoscale](https://www.exoscale.com) – A European cloud computing for cloud native teams.
 - [FlokiNET](https://flokinet.is) – A secure, stable and anonymous web hosting.
 - [FreedomBox](https://www.freedombox.org/) – A libre self-hosting system and also a commercial product.
 It has less apps than YunoHost but can be bought as a ready-to-use product.
 - [Greenhost](https://greenhost.net) – A sustainable and secure webhosting.
 - [Infomaniak](https://www.infomaniak.com) – Professional web hosting, domain name, cloud server, and email service.
 - [Lohost](https://lohost.io/) –  Distributed, decentralized, anonymized local website hosting.
+- [Manitu](https://uberspace.de/en/) – Web Hosting and Root Servers made in Germany.
 - [Namecheap](https://www.namecheap.com) – Cheap domain names and web hosting.
 - [NiceVPS](https://nicevps.net/) – Proudly offering delivering the best uncensored and privacy oriented hosting service around.
 - [Njalla](https://njal.la/) – Finally, a privacy-aware domain service.
 It lacks a proper privacy policy, but is trusted and used by many.
 - [OrangeWebsite](https://www.orangewebsite.com) – An Icelandic web hosting provider.
 - [Sandstorm](https://sandstorm.io/) – An open-source self-hosted web hosting platform for a wide set of web applications, including Etherpad (collaborative text editing), Radicale (calendar), Lychee (image hosting), Wekan (Kanban).
 - [Takingnames.io](https://www.Takingnames.io) – The first domain name provider for self-hosters.
+- [Uberspace](https://uberspace.de/en/) – Universal hosting for various stuff.
 - [YunoHost](https://yunohost.org/) – A libre operating system, that eases installing web applications on your own hardware.
 It also provides you with your own email server out of the box.